jensnt/io_import_build_map/README.md

   - Separate wall sprites from walls as specified by this offset.
     This is useful to avoid Z-fighting.
     A small offset like 0.01 m is enough in many cases.
-- **Use Custom User Art**
+- **Use Priority/Mod Folder**
-  - If a Custom User Art texture folder is specified in the Add-on preferences you can use this option to enable or disable the usage of Custom User Art textures.
+  - If a Priority/Mod texture folder is specified in the Add-on preferences,
+    you can use this option to enable or disable the usage of Priority/Mod textures.
-    These textures will take preference over the normal Texture folder within the User Art Range.
+    These textures will take priority over the normal Texture folder.
-    The User Art Range starts with picnum 3584, which is "000-014.png".
+- **Prioritize .png/.jpg files**
+  - If enabled, the Add-on will first search for .png and .jpg files, prioritizing them over native game .art files.
+    This is not encouraged because native game .art files offer additional meta information used e.g. for correct sprite offsets.
 - **Reuse Materials**
   - If enabled, materials that already exist in the blend file, having the same name as this Add-on would create, will be reused instead of creating new ones.
     If disabled, new materials will be created with a suffix.